donatelucas/planner/README.md

 ## ToDo

-- Fetch cell input values to variables ✔
+- [x] Fetch cell input values to variables
-- Save values to localStorage ✔
+- [x] Save values to localStorage
-- Distribute localStorage values to page when the page is reopened ✔
+- [x] Distribute localStorage values to page when the page is reopened
-- Responsive design ✔
+- [x] Responsive design

 Design:
-- Cells invisible when not hovered, visible when hovered ✔
+- [x] Cells invisible when not hovered, visible when hovered
-- Responsive design ✔
+- [x] Responsive design
-- Cells can be readujusted ✔
+- [x] Cells can be readujusted
-- Reduce size of initial cells
+- [ ] Reduce size of initial cells

 Functionality:
-- Adjust input cells to amount of text fetched from input ✔
+- [x] Adjust input cells to amount of text fetched from input
-- Add SAVE button to the sidebar for users to save their work, and send the content to the localStorage ✔
+- [x] Add SAVE button to the sidebar for users to save their work, and send the content to the localStorage
-- Save size of cells readjusted
+- [ ] Save size of cells readjusted
-- Clear button for ease erasing of the whole planner
+- [ ] Clear button for ease erasing of the whole planner
-- Display Dates automatically
+- [ ] Display Dates automatically
-- Pagination (weekly / monthly)
+- [ ] Pagination (weekly / monthly)
-- Alarm set up
+- [ ] Alarm set up
-- Mobile improvements
+- [ ] Mobile improvements
-- Discretion method (press Shift+H to hide visibility of cells)
+- [ ] Discretion method (press Shift+H to hide visibility of cells)
-- Priority Cell.
+- [ ] Priority Cell.
 Change priority to a cell with a different style.

 ## Author